-Studies have concluded that your cat’s whiskers can be a direct correlation to your cat’s eating behavior and overall health.
-A cat’s whiskers act as high-powered antennae that pull signals into their brain and nervous system.
-They are an extension to the sympathetic and parasympathetic nerves that automatically respond to the internal and external environments without conscious control (like the pupils constricting in response to bright light).
-The whiskers are extremely sensitive, rooted deep into the skin, with a generous supply of nerves and blood around them.
+The Amazing Cat Whiskers!Studies have concluded that your cat’s whiskers can be a direct correlation to their eating behavior and overall health.
+Feline whiskers act as high-powered antennae that pull signals into the brain and nervous system.
+They are an extension of the sympathetic and parasympathetic nerves, automatically responding to the internal and external environments without conscious control (like pupils constricting in response to bright light).
+Whiskers are extremely sensitive, rooted deep in the skin, with a generous supply of nerves and blood around them.

-Whisker Fatigue can be thought of as an information overload that stresses out your cat.
-On a daily basis, there is a barrage of “messages” that could stress out your cat, eventually causing what some people call whisker fatigue.
-Your cat inadvertently finds stimulation in the most common and ever-present situations, like at their food or water bowl.
+What is Feline Whisker Fatigue?So now that we know how important whiskers are to your cats whole world lets talk whisker fatigue.
+Whisker Fatigue may be thought of as an information overload that stresses out your cat.
+Cats inadvertently finds stimulation in the most common and ever-present situations, like at their food or water bowl.
 If their whiskers touch the sides of the bowl every time they dip their head to eat or drink, this can cause whisker fatigue.
 Because the whiskers are an extension to the nervous systems then we must relate the qi (chi) or energy lines of the cat are also being disrupted, this could result in a gastrointestinal upset.
 Your cat’s behavior at their food or water bowl will tip you off that they are stressed.
+Signs of Whisker Fatigue:

-Pacing in front of the bowls
+- Pacing in front of the bowls

-Being reluctant to eat but appearing to be hungry
+- Being reluctant to eat but appearing to be hungry

-Pawing at food and knocking it to the floor before eating it
+- Pawing at food and knocking it to the floor before eating it

-Acting aggressively toward other animals around food
+- Acting aggressively toward other animals around food

-Feed them from a flat plate
+- Feed them from a flat plate

-Allow a drinking fountain or large water bowl
+- Allow a drinking fountain or large water bowl

 - Give them a daily dose of Soothing Solution to calm the nerves